Copyright (c) 2025 Sigrun May,

 -----------------------------

-the anchor feature receives a class-specific mean shift:
+the anchor feature receives the channel's per-class mean shift:

 .. math::